shromana98/Pizza-Sales-Analysis/README.md

 # Pizza-Sales-Analysis

 # Objective
+"Slice and Dice: Unveiling the Secrets of Pizza Sales Analysis"

-To create a Pizz Sales  Analytics dashboard using Power Bi.
+To create a Pizza Sales  Analytics dashboard using Power Bi.

 # This project aims at exploring the answers to the following questions: